apache/nuttx/configs/flipnclick-pic32mz/README.txt

   2018-01-07:  Added architecture support for the PIC32MZ2048EFH100 used on
     the Flip&Click PIC32MZ board.
   2018-01-08:  Created the basic board configuration for the Mikroe
     Flip&Click PIC32MZ board.
 No testing has yet been performed.
+At this point, I have not even figured out how I am going to load and debug new firmware.
 I need understand how the memory map is set up when used with the mikroBootloader.

 On Board Debug Support
 ======================

   There are several debug options:

-  1. Using the Aduino IDE (chipKIT core).
+  1. Using the Arduino IDE (chipKIT core).
 This is available on the USB-UART port between the C and D MikroBUS sockets.
 Usage is described in the Flip&Click User Manual.

+     I don't think trying to use the Arduino IDE is a good option.

   2. Using the mikroC USB HID bootloader.
 This is is available on the USB port between the A and B MikroBUS sockets.
 Usage is described in the Flip&Click User Manual.

+     There is a simple application available at Mikroe that will allow you to write .hex files via the USB HID bootloader.
+However, in order to use the bootloader, you will have to control the memory map so that the downloaded code does not clobber the bootloader.

+     At this point, I have found no documentation describing how to build the code outside of the Mikroe toolchain for use with the Mikroe bootloader.

   3. There is an undocumented and unpopulated PICKit3 connector between the B and C mikroBUS sockets.

   4. There is an undocumented and unpopulated mikroProg connector between the A and D mikroBUS sockets.

+     Since 3) and 4) are undocumented, this would require some research and would, most likely, clobber the USB HID bootloader (and possibly the Arduino support as well).

 Creating Compatible NuttX HEX files
 ===================================